-New MRI technique used to identify early-stage coronary diseaseOctober 9th, 2012 in Cardiology /
+New MRI technique used to identify early-stage coronary diseaseOctober 9, 2012 in Medicine & Health / Cardiology

 With the results of a magnetic resonance imaging (MRI) study from the National Institutes of Health (NIH), researchers say they are closer to finding an imaging technique that can identify thickening of the coronary artery wall, an early stage of coronary heart disease (CAD).
 The study is published online in the journal Radiology.